immarisabel/Object-Oriented-Programming-Dynamic-Notes-OOP/out/production/Object-Oriented-Programming-Dynamic-Notes/README.md

   - __Abstract class:__ restricted & cannot create objects (only when inherited).
     - __Abstract method:__ only used in an abstract class, without body (it is inherited from subClass).

+- Why And When To Use Abstract Classes and Methods?

+  - To achieve security - hide certain details and only show the important details of an object.
+   ### :woman_shrugging: I still do not get the point.
+22/1/21

 ♥ ♥ ♥ ♥ ♥ ♥ ♥ ♥ ♥ ♥ ♥ ♥ ♥ ♥ ♥